jitender-saini/link-sharing/linkSharing/README.md

         password: delete

-9. Add index action in util controller and use different logging levels
+9. Add index action in util controller and use different logging levels index action is added in util controller

-10. Updated logging and pattern in logback.groovy
+10. Updated logging and pattern in logback.groovy added the below line in logback.groovy logger('grails.app', INFO, ['STDOUT'],false)

-11. Added log statements of params in utilcontroller index action
+11. Added log statements of params in utilController index action

-12. Add app context to / to remove app name in url
+12. Add app context to / to remove app name in url added the below code in app-config.yml
+        grails:
+            app:
+            context: /

 13. Read config properties from external config and use BootStrap.groovy for verifying properties are actually read from external config created new file app-config.yml in root directory of the project